gpestana/notes/talks/everyone_is_naked/README.md

 between privacy and usability.
-Technology is a political tool [1], so we finish by outlining the importance for building technology that protects users privacy by design and why P2P and decentralized systems must deliver on privacy for it to have net positive impact on our society.
+Technology is a political tool [1], so we finish by outlining the importance for building technology that protects users privacy by design and why P2P and decentralized systems must deliver on privacy for it to have a net positive impact on our society.

 Main takeaway: The ethos of the P2P community and the decentralized web is based on a new paradigm where people and communities can interoperate and collaborate